Migrate from trac - Errors in wiki formating

 Thanks for your work!

-#4 Updated by Mike Stupalov almost 11 years ago
+#4 Updated by Mike Stupalov about 11 years ago

-#5 Updated by Mike Stupalov almost 11 years ago
+#5 Updated by Mike Stupalov about 11 years ago

 - File migrate_from_trac_v5.patch added